reflextoogood/reflextoogood/README.md

 ### Hi there 👋

-# Welcome to Deepak Vellanki's GitHub Profile 👨‍💻
+# Welcome to my GitHub Profile 👨‍💻

 Hi there!
 I'm **Deepak Vellanki**, a passionate computer science graduate student currently pursuing my Master's at **Arizona State University** (expected graduation: May 2026).
 My journey in technology and programming started during my undergraduate days at **CMRIT**, and since then, I've been on an incredible learning adventure.